 · The ceiling, rafters, and any other objects hanging over fair territory is considered in play.
 Batted balls may be played off each of these objects.
 Balls caught before hitting the ground will be considered outs.
 Once a ball contacts an overhanging object in fair territory, it cannot be considered a foul ball (even if it rolls over a foul line).
 Any ball that becomes lodged in these objects will result in a ground-rule double for the batter (this includes a ball hit into the bleachers or a ball that rolls into the other game after landing/hitting fair territory).
 All other runners are entitled to two bases based on their position at the time of the pitch.

-· If an overthrown ball goes into the neighboring game (past the second mid-line, not half-court), base runners are awarded only one (1) extra base.
+· If an overthrown ball goes into the neighboring game, base runners are awarded only one (1) extra base.
 Other than that, runners may advance at their own risk until play is declared dead by the umpire.

 · Diving is not recommended when fielding a ball due to the chance of injury caused by the hard playing surface.
 Fielders may NOT leave their feet in an effort to tag a runner.
 In this case, the runner is awarded two bases from the point of the violation.